Mazurkas, Op. 7 (Chopin): No. 4 in A♭ major

 The fourth mazurka of the set was originally composed in 1824 when Chopin was 14 and is believed to be the first mazurka he ever wrote.
 It was later revised and published as part of the set.
-Set in A-flat major and marked Presto, ma non troppo, it features a very playful recurring main theme followed by a more lyrical episode in parallel key of F minor.
+Set in A♭ major and marked Presto, ma non troppo, it features a very playful recurring main theme followed by a more lyrical episode in parallel key of F minor.
 The piece suddenly slows down near the end and a very short reflective theme in A major appears.
 However, it soon again transitions to the main theme for a final time and the mazurka ends abruptly.
 It is a short piece and only takes around a minute to perform.

 No. 5 in C major

 The final mazurka, marked Vivo, has only 21 bars and fills barely one page of sheet music.
-This would make it the shortest piece of the set, and one of the shortest compositions of Chopin, were it not for the ending marked Dal segno senza fine.
+This would make it the shortest piece of the set, and one of the shortest compositions of Chopin, were it not for the ending marked Dal segno senza fine (the only time this instruction was ever used by Chopin).
 After twelve repeats of the note G in octaves in the left hand, it features a constantly repeating theme of jokeful character.
 This can be seen as a rare example of humour in Chopin's music.
-While the piece is keyed in C major, it is mostly centered on G and could conveniently be written in G major.
+While the piece is in C major, it is mostly centered on G and could conveniently be written in G major.